Wonderfully luscious and creamy lemon curd, made using whole eggs. A great no-waste lemon curd for when you don’t have a use for left-over egg whites.

 - Allow to cool slightly, then cover and refrigerate.

-Tweaking the Sweetness of the Lemon Curd
+Adjusting the Sweetness of the Lemon Curd

 You can adjust the sweetness of the lemon curd, depending on how you plan to use the lemon curd.
 If using in a tart or as a dollop with cake, for example, use as written.